 Pros: Fun and challenging course with variety of open and wooded, hyzer and anhyzer, shorter and longer, and a creek.
 There are no two holes the same.
 Has additional 3 holes (numbered as I, II, III) inserted in after hole #6 that are optional to play.

 This is an older course, but a solid older course.
 Baskets are older and a little smaller than I prefer, but still in pretty good shape.
 Fairways and paths to the next hole are well defined.
 New tee signs have finally replaced the old original signs and the posts reflect the current basket location as many holes have 3-4 possible pin placements.

 ***Update: Lots of constant maintenance and improvements are constantly being done by the local group.
 Last time I played was right before a big tournament and they had cleared land and added some new longer and much tougher basket locations and additional pro tees.
 The original 18 baskets have now been replaced by super sweet highly visible orange powder coat Machs (the ones that used to be at the short-lived Fontanel course).

-Cons: Usually crowded regardless of day of the week and time of day.
+Cons: Probably the most crowded course in the area regardless of day of the week and time of day, (but with 21 holes there is rarely ever a backup.)
 Somewhat hard to navigate at times the first time you play as holes are very close together in spots and the paths intersect.
 (Just ask somebody if you get confused.)
 There are several spots where several holes are in view, not good if you don't like to see and hear others while you are playing- can sometimes be annoying and/or intimidating.

 Other Thoughts: Overall, this is one of the better courses in the area, and is definitely one of the most challenging.
 Again it is usually very crowed at most times, but despite its popularity, I have never seen it get majorly backed up either.